 Awarding is based on the completion date of the FAFSA for the academic year.
 Westmoreland County Community College makes FSEOG funds reasonably available (to the extent that funds remain) to all eligible students.
 34 CFR 676.9-10 and 34 CFR 668.32(c)(1).

 The Work Study programs include Federal, State and Institutional funding.
-Only undergraduate students who do not have a baccalaureate or first professional degree are eligible to participate in the work study programs.
+Only undergraduate students who do not have a baccalaureate or first professional degree are eligible to participate in the work-study programs.
 The annual awards range from $2,000 to $5,500 depending on student’s unmet need.
-This is based on working a maximum of 19 hours per week.
-Initial work study awards will start at the minimum pay rate of $7.25 an hour.
-Students who have continued with the work study program or perform duties requiring higher skills may be employed at a higher pay rate.
+This is based on working a maximum of 17 hours per week.
+Initial work-study awards will start at the minimum pay rate of $8.50 an hour.
 A students earned hours along with other awarded aid cannot exceed the cost of attendance.
 A student may be employed during a non-attendance period if he/she intends to attend school in the next period of enrollment and has financial need.
 34 CFR 675.9

 Federal Direct Student Loans are automatically packaged as ‘Offered’ on the student’s award and the amount of loan is calculated based on the student’s dependency status, grade level and EFC.
 The Department of Education pays the interest on Direct Subsidized student loans and student does not go into repayment for the first six months after the student is enrolled at least half time.
 Subsidized student loans are determined on need.